jiyong-park/jiyong-park.github.io/_pages/teaching.md

 ## 2017
 * **[Non-Credit]** MIS Summer Session 2017 - Introduction to Economics of IS and Research Methodology (Summer, KAIST)
-	* Non-credit session (32 PhD/MS students enrolled)
+	* Non-credit session for PhD/MS students (Enrollment 32)
 		* Organized, developed, and instructed
 	* [Session website] [4]